 From Syria, exiled Hamas leader Khaled Meshaal vowed revenge and warned Israel against a ground incursion.

+Hamas militants fired about 20 more rockets into southern Israel today.
 One rocket hit a building in the city of Ashdod, wounding two people.

 The United States is calling for a cease-fire but says it is up to Israel whether to invade Gaza.